fpco/inline-c/README.md

 ## Capturing Haskell variables -- parameter declaration

 `inline-c` allows referring to Haskell variables inside C expressions and code blocks.
-We can do so in two ways: declaring a parameter and using an antiquotation.
-We'll talk about the former first.
+We do so by "anti-quoting" them.

 Let's say that we wanted to parameterize the function we wrote above by how many numbers we should read.
 We can do so by defining a Haskell